exonum/exonum-doc/src/get-started/what-is-exonum.md

 ### Services

 [Services](../architecture/services.md) allow specifying the business logic for Exonum applications.
-It is the main extension point of the framework, which plays the same role as smart contracts in some other blockchains.
+They are the main extension points of the framework, which play the same role as smart contracts in some other blockchains.

 Developing Exonum services is similar to service development in Web or in enterprise platforms; they have the same principal components.